 In addition, the PCK website will also note any all-school dress down days.

-Individual classroom dress down days that are approved by the School Director will not be communicated via the Thursday Newsletter; teachers will generally announce this to the class or communicate it to parents in their Classroom Newsletter.
+Individual classroom dress down days that are approved by the School Director will not be communicated via the Thursday Newsletter; teachers will generally announce this to the class or communicate it to parents.

 The following dress down guidelines have been established:

-No overly loose or tight clothing (no larger than 1 size larger or smaller than normal fitting)
+No overly loose or tight clothing (no larger than one size larger or smaller than normal fitting).

 No underwear visible at any time.

-No halters, mesh or otherwise see-through tops or bare midriffs
+No halters, mesh, or otherwise see-through clothing if any kind.

 No slip-on shoes.
 Sandals, clogs, etc. must have a strap that securely fastens the shoe to the foot.

-Jeans & t-shirts are acceptable if the above guidelines are followed.
+Jeans and t-shirts are acceptable if the above guidelines are followed.